WISDEM/WEIS/README.md

 This repo contains copies of other codes created by using the `git subtree` commands.
 Below are some details about how to add external codes and update them.
-Changes to those codes should be added to their original repos, *not* to this WEIS repo.

 To add an external code, using OpenFAST as an example, type: